cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 Time to take a break and look at the problem with a different light.
 I had a tea while cursing stability without stagnation and went to [Ember London's slack channel](https://emberlondon.slack.com) to share my dispair.

-I exposed the problem in the general and [@niks](https://github.com/nikz) told me that when he faced the same problem he ended up creating a service `current-user` that had an `instance` property that is populated from the application route.
+I exposed the problem in the general and [@nikz](https://github.com/nikz) told me that when he faced the same problem he ended up creating a service `current-user` that had an `instance` property that is populated from the application route.

 That approach was a bit more manual but I was ok with that, the only thing that I didn't like was that the public api of this approach was something like `currentUser.instance.isTeacher`.
-It doesn't feel natural to have to call `.instance` and my app already had the assumption that the current user was a user all over the place.
+It doesn't feel natural to have to call `.instance` and my app already had the assumption than the current user was a user all over the place.

 The inpiration came in that exact moment from combine my previous failed approach with this one.